SurendraK11/LastFmDemo/README.md

 # LastFmDemo

 Allows user to search album, search result displayed in list.
-Application shows detail information about album by selecting an album from list
+Application shows detail information about album by selecting an album from list.

+Search album api support **Paging**, so application took advantage of paging and fetch data per page

 ## High Level Architecture (MVVM)